 With nearly 10,000 recognized species, the taxonomic class Aves is one of the most diverse groups of animals on earth.
 In this lecture course students will explore the anatomy, physiology, behavior, taxonomy, evolution, and life history of birds.
 Also listed as BIOL 337.
 Prerequisite: ES 207 and 207L.
-Not offered in 2021-22.
+Offered Term 2.